 The former education secretary said such an agreement could avoid the "nightmare" of a minority Labour administration depending on SNP support to govern.

-, he said a Labour-SNP pact at Westminster could "stretch the constitution of our country to breaking point".The former Cabinet minister accepted that a deal between David Cameron and Ed Miliband was "quite unthinkable" at the moment, but pointed out that in Germany Angela Merkel's Christian Democrats governed with the Social Democrats.
+Writing in The Independent, he said a Labour-SNP pact at Westminster could "stretch the constitution of our country to breaking point".The former Cabinet minister accepted that a deal between David Cameron and Ed Miliband was "quite unthinkable" at the moment, but pointed out that in Germany Angela Merkel's Christian Democrats governed with the Social Democrats.

 Lord Baker argues: "What is at risk is the continuing unity of the United Kingdom.
 In order to preserve that unity another way should be found.

 "This could be a joint government of the Labour and Conservative parties: quite unthinkable at the moment, and at this time likely to be rejected by both of them - but this is what has happened in Germany."

 Lord Baker's intervention follows a warning from former prime minister Sir John Major that the SNP would enter any deal with Labour with the "overriding aim" of "prising apart" the union.